-DHS submitted an update to the HCBS spending plan in August 2021, which was later revised and resubmitted on November 16, 2021 at the Centers for Medicare & Medicaid Services' (CMS) request.
+DHS submitted an update to the HCBS spending plan in August 2021, which was later revised and resubmitted on November 16, 2021 at the request of CMS.
 DHS received conditional approval from CMS on December 1, 2021 to implement the activities included in the revised update to the spending plan.

 After receiving conditional approval, DHS hosted several virtual media briefings and stakeholder calls during the month of December to share implementation plans for the activities in the approved spending plan.
-Key updates to the approved activities can be found in red text on pages five through 12.
+Key updates to the approved activities can be found in red text on pages five through 18.